Wilfred/wilfred.github.com/_posts/2017-07-29-optimising-dash-el.markdown

 ([Full benchmark code here](https://gist.github.com/Wilfred/3ee025116cff82169435262f44bffb0c).)

 For shame!
 Our alias still isn't as fast as using the primitive.
-Let's compare the disassembly using `M-x disasemble`.
+Let's compare the disassembly using `M-x disassemble`.

 {% highlight common-lisp %}
 (defalias 'car-alias 'car)